vinayraghu1c/Pizza_sales_analysis_SQL/README.md

 # Pizza Sales Analysis — SQL Project

 Welcome to the **Pizza Sales Analysis** project!
-This project showcases how SQL can be used to extract meaningful business insights from a normalized pizza sales dataset.
+This project showcases how SQL is used to extract meaningful business insights from a normalized pizza sales dataset.
 The dataset has been imported from Kaggle and structured into multiple relational tables for optimal querying.

 ---